pane111/PossessionGame/README.md

 The original prototype for this game was created in about a week, but we decided to keep working on it to bring the game to a somewhat finished state.
 While the game is by no means a fully complete and polished experience, we hope you will have fun with it!

+You can download a windows build for the game on the Releases page.